Approximating Gromov-Hausdorff Distance in Euclidean Space: Introduction

 We are now in a place to define the Gromov-Hausdorff distance formally.
-Unlike the Hausdorff distance, the Gromov-Hausdorff distance can be defined between two abstract metric spaces $(X,d_X)$ and $(Y,d_Y)$ that may not share a common ambient space.
-We start with the following formal definition: \begin{definition}[Gromov-Hausdorff Distance \cite{gromov_metric_2007}] The \bemph{Gromov-Hausdorff distance}, denoted $d_{GH}(X,Y)$, between two metric spaces $(X,d_X)$ and $(Y,d_Y)$ is defined to be where the infimum is taken over all isometries $f:X\to Z$, $g:Y\to Z$ and metric spaces $(Z,d_Z)$. \end{definition}
+Unlike the Hausdorff distance, the Gromov-Hausdorff distance is defined between two abstract metric spaces $(X,d_X)$ and $(Y,d_Y)$ that may not share a common ambient space.
+We start with the following formal definition: